Posted in Business, Homes, People

 Miss Smith was 20 years old at the time of the competition and a student at the University of California.

-The officials at the Miss California State pageant refused to allow Miss Smith to perform unless she dropped the “offensive” word “Black,” from her recitation.
+The officials at the Miss California State pageant refused to let Miss Smith perform unless she dropped the “offensive” word “Black” from her recitation.
 It hadn’t been offensive in Oakland.

 Oakland Tribune October 8, 1970